Mosiwi/C1K0001_4x4x4led_cube_kit/docs/source/pico_tutorial.md

 # Raspberry_pico_tutorial
 -------------------------
 **Pico and Thonny basics (Important):**
 If you don't have Pico and Thonny basics, you can follow the link to learn the basics: [Click Me](https://docs.mosiwi.com/en/latest/raspberry/R1D0001_raspberry_pico/R1D0001_raspberry_pico.html)
+1. Learn about Pico motherboards briefly.
+2. Install the Thonny IDE.
+3. Upload the code to Pico.

 ## Wiring diagram
 -----------------
 |      pico     |   Cube   |